jamestuttle/RF-/README.md

 RF-
 ===

-Backups of the RegEdits for the RF Guns
+- Backups of the RegEdits for the RF Guns

-The files are also located at: S:\Departmental Data\Information Technology\Hardware\Scanners\CK3\Naurtech\RegEdit
+- Scripts for Naurtech CK3s

-James T
+- License for Naurtech by location